OUR COMPANY

 Today & Beyond

 We continue to work hard to produce affordable, reliable power that Georgia’s EMCs distribute to millions of residents, businesses and other organizations across the state.
-Because we’re committed to producing power through a balanced and diverse portfolio of generating resources, our Member EMCs are well positioned for years to come.
+Because we’re committed to producing power through a balanced and diverse portfolio of generating resources, our member EMCs are well positioned for years to come.

 Board of Directors